Shimapondo/AirBnB_clone_v2/web_flask/static/images/README.md

-folder contains all the images used in the html templates
+Folder contains all the images used in the html templates